Canadian clinical psychologist

 Featured in Top Influential Psychologists Today

-Jordan Bernt Peterson is a Canadian clinical psychologist and a professor of psychology at the University of Toronto.
-He began to receive widespread attention in the late 2010s for his views on cultural and political issues.Source: Wikipedia
+Jordan Bernt Peterson is a Canadian clinical psychologist, media personality, author, and professor emeritus at the University of Toronto.
+He began to receive widespread attention as a public intellectual in the late 2010s for his views on cultural and political issues, often described as conservative.
+Peterson has described himself as a "classic British liberal" and a "traditionalist".